The Nitrogen Paradox

 Drought Vulnerability

 The shallow root systems that develop under high nitrogen availability create a critical vulnerability to drought stress.
 With less root mass exploring deeper soil layers, plants lose access to moisture reserves that sustain them during dry periods.
+The reduced mycorrhizal associations caused by high nitrogen further limit the effective root reach — mycorrhizal hyphae can extend the water-foraging zone by orders of magnitude, a capacity that is lost when these partnerships are suppressed.

 Compounding Factors